site-prism/site_prism/UPGRADING.md

 end
 ```

-You can also create a `BasePage` class if you want to retain this functionality
-across all your Pages
+You can also create a `BasePage` class if you want to retain this functionality across all your pages ...

 ```ruby
 class BasePage < SitePrism::Page